Pittsburg, Kansas: Events

 Little Balkans Days is a three-day festival celebrating the community's European ethnic heritage, held on the Labor Day weekend.
 It features games, entertainment, competitions, and arts and crafts.
 The Pittsburg Art Walk takes features vendors, artists, and musicians; it occurs multiple times per year on Broadway Street in Pittsburg's downtown district.
+In 2025 Little Balkans Days board disbanded, leaving the City of Pittsburg to take the event over.